Wartime Labour Relations Regulations

-The Wartime Labour Relations Regulations, adopted by Order in Council P.C.
-1003 on 17 February 1944, was a wartime measure introduced during World War II in Canada by the Liberal government of Prime Minister William Lyon Mackenzie King.
-It was the first federal legislation or regulation in Canada to legally protect the formation of unions and to force employers to negotiate with organized workers.
-It was drafted loosely on the American Wagner Act and is a foundational framework for later development of legislation of union rights in Canada.
-It was adopted under the War Measures Act.
-The order continued to be in effect until 1947.
-The provisions of the order were replicated by adoption by Acts of all the provincial legislatures.
+The Wartime Labour Relations Regulations, adopted under the War Measures Act on 17 February 1944, were introduced in Canada during World War II by the government of Prime Minister William Lyon Mackenzie King.
+Drafted loosely on the American Wagner Act, it was the first federal legislation in Canada to legally protect the formation of unions and to force employers to negotiate with organized workers.
+It was a foundational framework for legislation of union rights in Canada.
+The provisions of the order were later replicated by Acts of all the provincial legislatures.